gormonn/gormonn.github.io/README.md

 # Introdution
 Hello!
-My name is Dmitriy, and this is a by developer blog.
+My name is Dmitry and this is my development blog.
 Now I work in a local company office, but I'm looking for a warmer place.

 I need to blog primarily in order to reflect my development and research experience on paper.
 I started doing this in Google Doc, but realized that it was not effective.